enaiman1/jam-mate/README.md

-read me example
 # Descrption
-This is a starter MERN application with Passport user authentication using Javascript Web Tokens and Redux
+This is a starter React that allows user to embrace the music they love

 ## Demo